-Please nominate the MLA consultation region & climatic zone, or zones, in which the PDS activities will be conducted.
-This is to be determined based on where demonstration sites & field activities will take place.
+Nominate the MLA consultation region, GRDC sub-region and Agro-climatic zone where the PDS activities will be conducted.
+This will be determined based on the location of the demonstration sites & field activities will take place.
 Refer to the maps below.

-MLA Consultation Regions Map
+MLA Consultation Regions

-MLA engage research advisory councils for directing research, development and adoption (RD&A) investment for grassfed cattle and sheepmeat levies.
-Producers are directly involved in setting priorities for the levy PDS investment stream from across the following three councils:
+MLA engages research advisory councils for directing research, development and adoption (RD&A) investment for grassfed cattle and sheepmeat levies.